Martchus/tageditor/README.md

 by a small JavaScript which can be customized.
 An example script is provided.
 Before any actual changes are made, you will see a preview with the generated file names.

-#### MusicBrainz search
+#### MusicBrainz, Cover Art Archive and LyricaWiki search
-The tag editor also features a MusicBrainz and Cover Art Archive search which can be opened with *F10*.
+The tag editor also features a MusicBrainz, Cover Art Archive and LyricaWiki search which can be opened with *F10*.
 However, this feature is still experimental.

 ### CLI
 #### Usage